dask/dask/docs/source/dataframe-sql.rst

   and Dask, for execution on CUDA/GPU-enabled hardware, including referencing externally-stored data

-- `dask-sql`_ adds a SQL query layer on top of Dask.
-It's API matches blazingSQL but it uses CPU instead of GPU.
+- `dask-sql`_, a new project (started August 2020), adds a SQL query layer on top of Dask.
+The API matches blazingSQL but it uses CPU instead of GPU.

 - `fugue`_ adds an abstract layer that makes code portable between across differing computing frameworks such as Pandas, Spark and Dask